 Airtalk is a multi master link allowing several items to share a single connection.
-In particular, within context of this document, it is often required to share a single airtalk link between both SP-2 and SP-4 to form a full AHRS system.
+In particular, within context of this document, it is often required to share a single Airtalk link between both SP-2 and SP-5 units to form a full AHRS system.